sciZer0/7/c/README.md

 the "Target" in the formula is namely Target Acceleration associated with the given Force, but <b>never</b> Real Acceleration of the pushed object.

+Each Force has its Target.

+Each Force is striving to fulfill its goal through each moment of time while the Force exists.

+The Target  is a new concept in science.

 In my opinion,

 the New Formula for Force is exactly the true Newton's Formula for Force that he implyed.